ibm-cloud-docs/containers/cs_troubleshoot_network.md

 * **Custom taints**: Remove custom taints that the `keepalived` pods don't have tolerations for.
 Instead, you can [label worker nodes as edge nodes, and then taint those edge nodes](cs_edge.html).

-If you complete one of the above options but the `keepalived` pods are still not scheduled, you can get more info information about the `keepalived` pods:
+If you complete one of the above options but the `keepalived` pods are still not scheduled, you can get more information about the `keepalived` pods:

 1. Get the `keepalived` pods.
     ```